secretstartups/handbook/content/handbook/marketing/strategy-performance/dashboards/td-campaign-performance.md

 title: TD Campaign Performance Dashboard
 description: >-
    Campaign Performance is designed as a source of truth dashboard on campaign performance.
 ---

 <link rel="stylesheet" type="text/css" href="/stylesheets/biztech.css" />

-## What is TD: Campaign Performance Dashboard
+## TD: Campaign Performance Dashboard

-TD: Campaign Performance](https://app.periscopedata.com/app/gitlab:safe-intermediate-dashboard/1111393/UAT:-TD---Campaign-Performance) is the source of truth dashboard for marketing campaign performance.
-It is a single pane of glass view for tracking campaign performance from an Inquiry to a closed won SAO.
+[TD: Campaign Performance](https://10az.online.tableau.com/#/site/gitlab/views/DraftTDCampaigns-L2RInteractions/Overview?:iid=4) is the source of truth dashboard for marketing campaign performance and is the single pane of glass view for tracking campaign performance from an Inquiry to a closed won SAO.

-This dashboard is based on Marketo Measure (Bizible) Touchpoints, where each Touchpoint represents a form submitted to a GitLab Marketing website from an inquiry.
+This dashboard is based on [Marketo Measure (Bizible)](https://handbook.gitlab.com/handbook/marketing/marketing-operations/bizible/) Touchpoints, where each Touchpoint represents a form submitted to a GitLab Marketing website from an inquiry.
 TD: Campaign Performance (TDP) is based on MS&A’s Lead to Revenue model that combines Touchpoints, persons and Opportunities, allowing TDP to create a single pane of glass view from Inquiry to closed won SAO.

 ## Cohorting

 Unlike many of our other dashboards, all the metrics on TDP are chorted to the Touchpoint Created Date.
 Cohorting to Touchpoint date lets us show a single date filter and makes all the metrics relative to when the touchpoint happened.

-## Dashboard Sections
+## Dashboard Tabs

 ### Overview
+### Campaign Drill Down
+### Regional Campaign Drill Down
+### Bizible Channel Drill Down
+### By Single Field

 The Overview section shows an overview of leads and contacts for a selected time period.
 This section deduplicates leads and contacts, counting each person only one time regardless of the number of campaigns they belong to.

 Key metrics are presented together with the live status of associated inquiries and MQLs of selected campaigns.

 ### Performance by Campaign